-The European Union will introduce ETIAS, the European Travel Information and Authorization System, in 2021.
+The European Union will introduce ETIAS, the European Travel Information and Authorisation System, toward the end of 2022.
 The EU decided to create this visa waiver program to protect and strengthen all of its shared external borders.
 This is why, ETIAS will be necessary to enter Europe via air, land and sea.

 Citizens of over sixty countries will be eligible to obtain the ETIAS visa waiver to travel to the Schengen Area.
-ETIAS will be an entry requirement to visit Schengen zone.
-When traveling to Europe by land or sea, travelers from visa exempt countries will need to have applied for ETIAS prior to their trip.
+ETIAS will be an entry requirement to visit the Schengen zone.
+When travelling to Europe by land or sea, travellers from visa-exempt countries will need to have applied for ETIAS prior to their trip.

 How do I obtain ETIAS to travel to Europe?

-Whether you are traveling to Europe by air, land or sea, obtaining ETIAS will be a fairly simple process.
-Eligible travelers will be able to complete an online application form in no more than 10 minutes.
+Whether you are travelling to Europe by air, land or sea, obtaining ETIAS will be a fairly simple process.
+Eligible travellers will be able to complete an online application form in no more than 10 minutes.
 Applicants will need a valid passport, a debit or credit card, and an email address.

-This new European Travel Information and Authorisation System will serve to do advance checks on visa-free travelers.
+This new European Travel Information and Authorisation System will serve to do advance checks on visa-free travellers.
 This screening system will help the EU identify individuals that may pose a security threat.

 To recognize whether a person may pose a threat to the region, ETIAS includes questions on criminal record and trips to conflict zones.
 It is important that the applicant answers the questions on the application.
 Some of these questions inquiry whether the person has been involved in terrorist acts, sexual exploitation of children, human trafficking, drug trafficking, murder and rape.
 There are questions about stays in specific war zones or conflict zones and of any prior administrative decisions requiring them to leave a country in the last ten years.